jundalisay/spblist/content/en/research/chau-ju-kua/chun-fan-chi/40-maharlika.md

 Mindanao (Pulilu) is connected with the Visayas, but its settlements are more populous.
 Most of the people are of a cruel disposition and given to robbery*.

-> *Superphysics Note= This manifests as the 'rido' clan-war culture and piracy in Sulu.
-A suggestion to soften such a culture is to overwhelm them with effeminate KPop
+{{< n n="This manifests as the 'rido' clan-war culture and piracy in Sulu.
+A suggestion to soften such a culture is to overwhelm them with effeminate KPop" >}}

 The sea thereabout is full of bare ribs of rock with jagged teeth like blasted trees, their points and edges sharper than swords and lances.
 When ships pass, they tack out in time in order to steer clear of them.